nih-cfde/c2m2/draft-C2M2_specification_with_Levels/README.md

 DCCs will collect and provide metadata to CFDE describing experimental resources within their purview.
-Each metadata submissions will take the form of a collection of tab-separated value files (TSVs); precise formatting requirements for these TSV collections will be specified by JSON Schema documents implementing the [Data Package](http://frictionlessdata.io/docs/data-package/) meta-specification published by the [Frictionless Data](http://frictionlessdata.io/) group.
-These JSON Schemas will be used by the CFDE software infrastructure to automate the validation of submission formats and metadata integrity during the [ingestion process](../draft-CFDE_glossary/glossary.md#DCC-data-ingestion-process).
+Each metadata submission will take the form of a collection of tab-separated value files (TSVs): precise formatting requirements for these TSV collections will be specified by JSON Schema documents implementing the [Data Package](http://frictionlessdata.io/docs/data-package/) meta-specification published by the [Frictionless Data](http://frictionlessdata.io/) group.
+These schemas will be used by the CFDE software infrastructure to automatically validate submission format compliance and metadata integrity during the [ingestion process](../draft-CFDE_glossary/glossary.md#DCC-data-ingestion-process).

 CFDE will offer DCCs multiple alternatives for metadata submission formats, all of which will be automatically interoperable with the C2M2 ecosystem.
-These alternative formats will be offered in levels tiered by increasing complexity, reflecting anticipated differences in the relative richness of metadata available to different DCCs at any particular time.
-The general expectation will be that DCC metadata can transition over time through increasingly rich formats -- enabling increasingly powerful downstream applications -- as the life cycle of DCC/CFDE technical interaction progresses.
+These alternative formats will be offered in levels tiered according to increasing complexity, reflecting anticipated differences in the relative richness of metadata available to different DCCs at any one time.
+The general expectation will be that the metadata submitted and managed by a DCC will be able to transition, over time, through increasingly rich formats -- enabling increasingly powerful downstream applications -- as the life cycle of DCC/CFDE technical interaction progresses.